Arnouux/cpp-http-server/README.md

 For now made for windows (using wsock32)
 ### How to use

+Compile with the commands using:
+`gcc trie_t.c -c`
-Compile with the command `g++ server.cpp -o server.exe -lwsock32`, place the executable on your site folder and launch it.
+`g++ server.cpp trie_t.o -o server.exe -lwsock32`
+Place the executable on your site folder and launch it, or use it as the proxy to connect to your application.
+Run `server.exe <folder> <service_type>`.